 * Of those patients who responded to the Genea patient survey conducted between 1 January 2017 and 31 December 2017 (223 patients)

 Book a Bulk-Billed Fertility Assessment** or get in touch with our Fertility Advisor to find out how Genea can help.

-** Applicable for Medicare eligible patients who reside in the Sydney metropolitan area only.
+** Applicable for Medicare eligible patients.
 No-out-of-pocket Fertility Assessment is for an initial consultation with our Fertility GP at the Genea Sydney City clinic (Kent Street).
 Additional costs may be incurred for fertility investigations.

 Disclaimer: Please note that this is a Genea Group blog and as such information may not be relevant for all clinics.
 We advise that you consult clinics directly for further information.